antonioastorino/json-deserializer-c/README.md

 ## General description

 This library is part of the project [mylibc](https://github.com/antonioastorino/mylibc).
-It allows to convert a valid JSON string into an structure.
+It allows converting a valid JSON string into a structure.

-The only limitation that I am aware of is that every JSON string passed to the parser needs to start with a '{', hence excluding JSON objects representing arrays of stuff, i.e., starting with '['.
+The only limitation I am aware of is that every JSON string passed to the parser needs to start with a '{', hence excluding JSON objects representing arrays of stuff, i.e., starting with '['.
 The test file `test/assets/test_json_vector.json` will not work and is currently unused.
-A simple workaround could be wrapping the JSON string with an object, hence by prepending `{some_dummy_name=` and appending `}` to the string.
+A simple workaround could be wrapping the JSON string with an object by prepending `{some_dummy_name:` and appending `}` to the string.

-I apologize for the misuse of the word "class" but my original intention was to create an OOP-like library.
+I apologize for misusing the word "class", but my original intention was to create an OOP-like library.

 ## Examples
 Plenty of examples are provided in the `test_class_json()`, contained in `src/class_json.c`.